Enneagram vs Myers-Briggs: A Comprehensive Exploration

 Key Concepts and Structure of Enneagram

 At the heart of the Enneagram system lies a nine-pointed geometric figure that maps out nine fundamental personality types.
-Each of these types is associated with a specific pattern of thinking, feeling, and behaving.
+Each type is associated with a specific thinking, feeling, and behavior pattern.

 The Nine Enneagram Types